Alan-sp/Alan-sp/README.md

 ### Hi there 👋,I'm AlanSP😄
 - 🔭 I’m an ACMer in Grade 2022,Beijing Institute of Technology(BIT).
-- 🌱 I’m currently learning Android,Voice cloning and Rust
+- 🌱 I’m currently learning Android,voice cloning and Rust
 - 🤔 I’m looking for help with master/PHD offers
+- 💬 Ask me whatever you want to ,as long as I have the ability to answer.
+XD
 - 📫 How to reach
    - 📧(e-mail):1487914438@qq.com
    - Wechat:AlanSP0604
-- ⚡ Fun fact: Seriously,I'm a severe otaku,being zealous in acg (animations,comics and galgames).
+- ⚡ Fun fact: Seriously,I'm a severe otaku.

 <!--
 **Alan-sp/Alan-sp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.